sadiqsaidu/solvend/README.md

 This separation lets you handle fiat/USDC payment confirmations off-chain while keeping issuance and redemption of vouchers verifiable on-chain.

+### How it works (simple)

+- 🛠️ Setup once: Configure the machine with which token to accept (e.g., USDC) and the price.
+- 💳 Pay: User pays (you can verify off-chain or on-chain).
+- 🎟️ Issue voucher: After payment, you issue a short-lived voucher to the user.
+- 🤖 Dispense & ✅ Redeem: Dispenser checks the voucher/OTP and redeems it on-chain.
+- ⭐ Track loyalty: Each successful purchase increments the user's progress; after enough purchases, you can attach an NFT mint as a reward.

 ### Program ID

 The program declares the following ID in `programs/solvend/src/lib.rs`: